-This review is for a previous version of the add-on (4.9.1-signed).
+This is the best working add-on in that category.
 There are cases where I would like to have some hue variations within a page, though.
 For example this review page, setting the stars in the rating did not show.
 What annoys me the most is that visited and unvisited links look exactly the same, if there is a solution for that I'd be glad to hear it.

 The main reason for the limited contrast in the themes of Color Transform is that this ensures that more or less the same result is achieved on dark and bright pages.
 Simple transformations such as brightness inversion will retain most contrast, but these do not give you control of the resultant colors (for example, dark pages will become bright).